openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 Model input structure differs from one pipeline to another.
 Thus NNCF introduces the interface to adapt the user dataset format to the NNCF format.
 This interface is called the data transformation function.

-Every backend has its own return value format for transformation function.
-It is based on the input structure of backend inference framework.
+Every backend has its own return value format for the data transformation function.
+It is based on the input structure of the backend inference framework.
 Below are the formats of data transformation function for each supported backend.

 <details><summary><b>PyTorch, TensorFlow, OpenVINO</b></summary>

-The data transformation function is intended to return data that is used as input tensor for the target model during model calibration step.
+The return format of the data transformation function is directly the input tensors consumed by the model.
 If you are not sure that your implementation of data transformation function is correct you can validate it by using the following code: